ret2basic/CTF-Crypto-Attacks/README.md

-# CTF Crypto Attacks
+# CTF Toolkit

-Useful scritps for solving Crypto challenges in CTF.
+Useful scritps for solving challenges in CTF.